The London Collection

 We hold historic (and current) London guidebooks, which can be fascinating in the information they provide, but also for what they tell us about leisure, tourism and travel at the time.
 Our earliest guides date from the 18th century, we hold many 19th and 20th century London guidebooks as well as current guides.

 We hold published maps including the A-Z series published by London Topographical Society and Alan Godfrey maps.
-The original map collections are now held at London Metropolitan Archives.
+The original map collections are now held at The London Archives.
 We also sell selected maps in our bookshop.